 \subsection{Definition}

-In each view $w$, parties invoke the \pcver instance $\Pi^{\sf VPC}_w$, with public low/high predicates $\cF^{\sf low}_w(\cdot)$ and $\cF^{\sf high}_w(\cdot)$.
-In addition to the usual \pcstr input, the protocol takes an \emph{initial ranking} $\rank^{\sf SPC}_{i,1}$ as input.
-It fixes the party order used by the outer protocol (e.g., \smr) to form the view-1 \pcver input vector; all later views derive their order deterministically from $\rank^{\sf SPC}_{i,1}$.
+In each view $w$, parties invoke $\Pi^{\sf VPC}_w$, with public low/high predicates $\cF^{\sf low}_w(\cdot)$ and $\cF^{\sf high}_w(\cdot)$.
+In addition to the usual \pcstr input, the protocol takes a public \emph{initial ranking} $\rank^{\sf SPC}_1$, identical at all honest parties.
+It fixes the party order used by the outer protocol (e.g., \smr) to form the view-1 \pcver input vector; all later rankings are derived deterministically from it.